 2.4 ARM Templates

 You already have a good idea of what infrastructure as code entails and how it can be used to programmatically manage your project’s resources.
-The choice of where the resources are put in place might depend on many factors (technological, budgetary, privacy and security among others) but in modern, constantly evolving solutions, cloud is the number one choice.
+The choice of where the resources are put in place might depend on many factors (technological, budgetary, privacy, and security among others), but in modern, constantly evolving solutions, cloud is the number one choice.

-Terraform which you got familiar with in the previous section is a provider-agnostic solution, so it is not bound to a particular cloud services company.
+Terraform, which you got familiar with in the previous section, is a provider-agnostic solution, so it is not bound to a particular cloud services company.
 This has its pros – such as less effort if you need to move your infrastructure to another cloud provider – as well as cons – not fully leveraging on a specific cloud solution or experiencing some limitations for the same reason.
-Therefore, some companies decide to leverage on a native solution that their cloud provider of choice proposes.
-That’s exactly what Azure Resource Manager or simply ARM templates is – an Infrastructure as Code tool created by the world’s second biggest cloud company: Microsoft.
+Therefore, some companies decide to leverage a native solution that their cloud provider of choice proposes.
+That’s exactly what Azure Resource Manager or simply ARM templates is – an IaC tool created by the world’s second biggest cloud company: Microsoft.

-The principles behind it and objective are the same as Terraform: It is declarative so allows you to specify the desired infrastructure state and repeatedly deploy it via automated processes.
+The principles behind it and objective are the same as Terraform: It is declarative, so it allows you to specify the desired infrastructure state and repeatedly deploy it via automated processes.
 Nevertheless, it uses JavaScript Object Notation (JSON) files and has different syntax.
-What this means in practice is that you can carry out pretty much the same operations as in Terraform, but the keywords, parenthesis, commas, and other language elements you use to “code” infrastructure differ.
+What this means in practice is that you can carry out pretty much the same operations as in Terraform, but the keywords, parenthees, commas, and other language elements you use to “code” the infrastructure differ.

-Microsoft, being one of the world’s biggest and most successful software companies, takes their business seriously and provides a comprehensive documentation and learning materials to start with ARM templates.
-Consequently, rather than synthetizing them here and risking providing you with incomplete information (and potentially out-of-date in the future), this section points you to the materials that will help you get up to speed with Azure Resource Manager should you need to use it one day.
+Microsoft, being one of the world’s biggest and most successful software companies, takes its business seriously and provides comprehensive documentation and learning materials for ARM templates.
+Consequently, rather than summarizing them here and risking providing you with incomplete information (and potentially out-of-date in the future), this section points you to the materials that will help you get up to speed with Azure Resource Manager should you need to use it one day.

-The overall process is the same as what you already know: Set up your development tool where you’ll program the desired infrastructure, create an Azure account thanks to which the resources will be provisioned and start creating those configuration files!
+The overall process is the same as what you already know: Set up your development tool where you’ll program the desired infrastructure, create an Azure account thanks to which the resources will be provisioned, and start creating those configuration files!

 It is customarily easiest to begin with a basic end-to-end tutorial, which “Create and deploy your first ARM template” covers (Microsoft learning, 2022a).

-As a follow up, you can employ the same mechanisms as in the Terraform section – namely add resources to your configuration file (Microsoft learning, 2022b) as well as add variables (Microsoft learning, 2022c) (remember code reuse?).
-If you are more at ease with video tutorials rather than reading materials, Microsoft created a learning path on ARM templates basics (Microsoft learning, 2022d).
+As a follow up, you can employ the same mechanisms as in the Terraform section – namely add resources to your configuration file (Microsoft learning, 2022b) as well as adding variables (Microsoft learning, 2022c) (remember code reuse?).
+If you are more at ease with video tutorials rather than reading materials, Microsoft has created a video learning path on ARM templates basics (Microsoft learning, 2022d).

 It is advised that you gain a better understanding of the syntax and structure of ARM templates (Microsoft learning, 2022e).
-You will then be able to identify relevant sections and properties of an ARM template to reflect programmatically your target infrastructure.
+You will then be able to identify relevant sections and properties of an ARM template to programmatically reflect your target infrastructure.

 If you would like to re-do the example carried out with Terraform and create a web server on Azure, a quick start document (Microsoft learning, 2022f) will help you with that.